Tasveer: History

-Tasveer Gala

-The Tasveer Gala is a fundraising event held by Tasveer, featuring cultural performances, keynote speakers, and networking opportunities to support Tasveer’s mission and initiatives.

-Tasveer Youth Collective

-The Tasveer Youth Collective is an initiative aimed at engaging young South Asians through film and art, providing a platform for youth voices and promoting leadership and creativity within the community.

 Tasveer South Asian Film Festival 13th Edition (2018)

 The 13th edition of Tasveer's Film festival had Pakistan as the country of focus and invited Sharmeen Obaid-Chinoy as a guest.
 Some of the films included A Girl in the River: The Price of Forgiveness, Look But With Love, Sarmad Masud’s My Pure Land, and Ali Osman Bajwa’s Gorakh Dhandh.

 The festival had the theme #knowMe and had Laila Kazmi as the program director.

 Tasveer South Asian Film Festival 14th Edition (2019)

 In 2019, Tasveer curated more than 60 films in all genres with a focus on LGBTQ issues and women's rights Some of the films included The Illegal, The Price of Free, A Monsoon Date, fest centerpiece, and The Sweet Requiem.
 The festival awarded Shabana Azmi with Tasveer Emerald Award and had Director Danish Renzu (In Search of America) and star Suraj Shama (Life of Pi) for a question-answer discussion with the audience.